 With proper treatment, people with asthma can control their disease.
 When healthcare providers deliver asthma care based on the evidence-based asthma guidelines, patient outcomes improve.

-The Asthma Educator Institute is a two-day preparatory course for individuals that want to implement asthma guidelines-based care and those qualified to take the National Asthma Educator Certification Board (NAECB) examination.
+The Asthma Educator Institute is a three half-day preparatory course for those qualified to take the National Asthma Educator Certification Board (NAECB) examination and also for individuals who want to implement asthma guidelines-based care.
 The American Lung Association Asthma Educator Institute was developed in January of 2003 and mirrors the National Institute of Health, Expert Panel Report 3: Guidelines for the Diagnosis and Management of Asthma.

 The curriculum covers the detailed content outline in the NAECB Candidate Handbook and includes case reviews, hands-on skills demonstration and practice.
 The course is delivered by asthma experts, including Certified Asthma Educators (AE-C), respiratory therapists, nurse practitioners, physicians, health educators and pharmacists.

 Course Objectives & Agenda:

 Upon completion of this course, the participant will be able to: